 For the audio recordings, photovoltaic (solar) panels connected to audio equipment act as receivers for the invisible flashes of infrared energy that remote controls use to transmit their digital pulse codes, making them audible.
-When multiple units are used at the same time (as, for instance, happens on the recordings below) these codes combine and interact, filling the air with a kind of invisible digital turbulence.
-No effects or signal processing are used for these performances and recordings.
-The sounds produced are simply the effect of the infrared signals from single or multiple remote controls creating fluctuations in voltage in the photovoltaic panels, which we then hear as sound.
+When multiple units are used at the same time (as, for instance, happens on the recordings below) these codes combine and interact, filling the air with a kind of invisible turbulence.
+No effects or signal processing are used (or even required) for these recordings and performances – the sounds produced are simply the effect of the infrared energy from single or multiple remote controls producing fluctuating voltages in the photovoltaic panels, which we then hear as sound.